 - Cricket Loom – This is a compact unfinished maple ply and hard maple loom.
 Therefore, assembly is required.
 There are four reed sizes: 5, 8, 10, and 12.
 You can choose between a 10″ or 15″ weaving width.
 Similarly, the 15″ width loom uses the same reeds as the Flip rigid heddle loom.
-In addition, a floor stand or a carry bag is available for purchase.
-Also, there is a variable reed that allows different sizes of warp yarn in the same warp.
+In addition, a floor stand or a carry bag is also available for purchase.
+Also, a variable reed allows different types of warp yarn in the same warp.

-I prepared this chart for you so that you can at once glance compare the above looms.
+I prepared this chart for you so that you can compare the above looms at once.

 Compare Rigid Heddle Looms

 |Ashford SampleIt||10″ or 16″||2.5, 5, 7.5, 10, 12.5, or 15 dpi||Built-in||Yes|